StreptanthusDimensions/Plant_Counter/README.md

 ### Release notes

+* v0.1.4c:
+    -  Improved XML import so that old categories are preserved and new ones are matched or ordered as appropriate.
+    -  Fixed bug where bounding boxes didn't adjust for magnification.
+    -  Fixed bug where colors not assigned to categories > 8.
 * v0.1.4b: Must click within bounding box for deletion or recategorization to work.
 * v0.1.4a: Add option to draw bounding box.
 Add option to recategorize markers.
 * v0.1.3b: Fix writexml bug